pakitochus/scholar.py/README.md

 scholar.py
 ==========

+**Note**: this is a modified version of the original `scholar.py' with some bug fixes and dividing the original script into a library (for imports) and a main.py for executing in command line, so that the scholar library can be imported into other scripts and used inside python.

 scholar.py is a Python module that implements a querier and parser for Google Scholar's output.
 Its classes can be used independently, but it can also be invoked as a command-line tool.

 The script used to live at http://icir.org/christian/scholar.html, and I've moved it here so I can more easily manage the various patches and suggestions I'm receiving for scholar.py.
 Thanks guys, for all your interest!
 If you'd like to get in touch, email me at christian@icir.org or ping me [on Twitter](http://twitter.com/ckreibich).